|

 to broaden students' horizon by experiencing international exchange

 under the financial support of Keio University.
-IIR now
+I.I.R. now

 has partnerships with more than 20 student

-organizations all over the world.
+organisations all over the world.

 Our activities